 Simple English definitions for legal terms

-Read a random definition: person of incidence
+Read a random definition: United States Geological Survey

 The Equal Pay Act of 1963 (EPA) is a law that says men and women should be paid the same amount of money for doing the same job.
 This law was made because women used to get paid a lot less than men for doing the same work.
 The law applies to jobs that require the same skill, effort, and responsibility and are done in similar working conditions.
 However, it can be hard for someone to prove that they were paid unfairly because of this law.